Annie McIntosh: Honours

 In 1917, McIntosh received the Royal Red Cross.
 She was awarded Commander of the British Empire for her "outstanding services at the hospital" in August 1917.
 In 1924, she was the recipient of the French Medaille d’Honneur (argent).

 Personal life

 McIntosh retired in February 1927 because of exhaustion, initially living in Guildford.
 During the Second World War she lived in London where she interviewed auxiliary nursing candidates and packed parcels for prisoners of war.
 In 1945 McIntosh moved to Bexhill, East Sussex to be nearer her sisters.
 She had been disabled with arthritis for a while.

 Death

 McIntosh died in Bexhill of pneumonia and osteoporosis on 20 September 1951, aged 80.
-Her office papers and correspondence from 1910–1927 are held by Barts Health Archives and Museum.
+Her office papers and correspondence from 1910 to 1927 are held by Barts Health Archives and Museum.